SystemsApproach/ops/lifecycle.rst

 the middle.
 They represent the “interface” between the two halves: CI produces Docker Image and Helm Charts, storing them in the respective Repositories, while CD consumes Docker Images and Helm Charts, pulling them from the respective Repositories.

-The Config Repo also contains hardware configuration artifacts produced by Resource Provisioning, which CD uses to parameterize its deployment plan.
+The Config Repo also contains declarative specifications of the infrastructure artifacts produced by Resource Provisioning, specifically, the Terraform templates and variable files.
+While the "hands-on" and "data entry" aspects of Resource Provisioning described in Section 3.1 happen outside the CI/CD pipeline, the ultimate output of provisioning is the Infrastructure-as-Code that gets checked into the Config Repository.
+These files are input to Lifecycle Management, which implies that Terraform gets invoked as part of CI/CD whenever these files change.
+In other words, CI/CD keeps both the software-related components underlying cloud substrate and the microservice workloads that run on top of that substrate up-to-date.

 .. sidebar:: Continuous Delivery vs Deployment